 Fans should be carefully directed so that they achieve the desired effect but don’t blow directly onto the plants.
 Increased air movement lowers the humidity at the leaf surface, chasing away the predators.
 The result is that the spider mites will enjoy a predator free area that will lead to plant death and an out of control hot spot.

-P. persimilis is still the main beneficial.
-The leaf product will work about twice as fast and with half the inoculums compared to the product in a granular carrier.
+P. persimilis is still the main beneficial in cucumbers.
 Our growers have found that releasing the P.p. above the infestation will improve the arrest of spread, as the P.p. will disperse better on the plant.
 During hot weather, the persimilis will avoid the exposed tops of the plants in order to prevent themselves from drying out.
 Stethorus will quickly move into the exposed tops of the plants and feed on a tremendous number of spider mites, but must be applied before the plants are damaged, as the damage is permanent and will reduce the humidity so that the persimilis will still avoid the area after it has moved down into the canopy.
 Therefore, prevention and preventative control is the key to spider mite management.
-The “20 to 1” introductions early in the year are very effective in preventing run-away infestations.

 The use of bush beans, as trapping and banking plants will save you a lot of money.
 The beans are also effective as an “early warning” device.

 Whitefly is an insidious pest.
 Low numbers can give the grower a false sense of security.
 The longevity and fecundity of the whitefly can lead to overwhelming situations very quickly.
 The only sure way to control whitefly is to start clean and prevent any significant buildup.